-The best starting point is, of course, Alba with its Fiera Internazionale del Tartufo Bianco d’Alba, that will be open from 6th October to 25th November, the program of which is full with a lot of different events like the Foodies Moments, meetings with chefs and other exponents of the gastronomic world, then we have the sensorial meetings with our beloved white truffle, the wine tastings and many other events focused on other gastronomical products of the Langhe, like the Fassona meat for instance, and other cultural and musical moments.
+The best starting point is, of course, Alba with its Fiera Internazionale del Tartufo Bianco d’Alba, open from 8th october to 4th december, the program of which is full with a lot of different events like the Foodies Moments, meetings with chefs and other exponents of the gastronomic world, then we have the sensorial meetings with our beloved white truffle, the wine tastings and many other events focused on other gastronomical products of the Langhe, like the Fassona meat for instance, and other cultural and musical moments.

 To entertain your taste buds outside of the Fiera we propose the three Alba’s restaurants the we of Flawless Milano liked best: the Ristorante Piazza Duomo, maybe one of the best looking in the whole region, with the careful and intricate of its awarded dishes that has nothing less than three Michelin stars; the Osteria dell’Arco, more familiar and easy going with a gorgeous internal courtyard, and the Enoclub, an ex-cellar where premium meats and homemade pastas are served in an industrial-chic context that you will have an hard time forgetting.

 Moving on to La Morra, along your itinerary, you can stop at Osteria del Vignaiolo: great cooking, incredible raw materials and fantastic wine.
 Of all the dishes the menu offers, the most worthy of mention are the tagliolini with sausage ragout, followed by plin ravioli with butter and sage and then the green ravioli with black truffle sauce and robiola cheese.
 Among the desserts, then, the absolute best ise the chocolate sphere with the raspberries-covered white chocolate mousse.